dvla/dvla.github.io/content/posts/2024-10-toggle-ruby-tests-through-ci-secrets/index.md

 ---
 ## Scenario

-In a relatively niché scenario, we have a service that is being temporarily being blocked while new code is being put into place.
+In a relatively niche scenario, we have a service that is being temporarily being blocked while new code is being put into place.

-While we still want to keep our current scenarios for service X to use them again when the serive is unblocked, if they are left to run in our pipeline, every build will fail until it is unblocked again.
+While we still want to keep our current scenarios for service X to use them again when the service is unblocked, if they are left to run in our pipeline, every build will fail until it is unblocked again.

 ---
 ### How do we get around this?

 Well to start off with, because we're good testers, we need to write new scenarios that would check to see that the expected errors will be returned once the block put in, providing us with confidence that it'll be working correctly.

-These sad path tests should only run when the block is in place otherwise they'll only fail too.
+These sad path tests should only run when the block is in place otherwise, they'll only fail too.

 ### The Config

-We can use CI pipeline secrets to our advantage, in our pipeline config file we'll add a environment variable in our functional test step that we can overwrite when our block goes into place.
+We can use CI pipeline secrets to our advantage, in our pipeline config file we'll add an environment variable in our functional test step that we can overwrite when our block goes into place.

 ```yaml
 RUN_SERVICE_X: